-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 600 pounds per acre (672 kilograms per hectare) in a year with normal temperatures and precipitation.
-Perennial grasses produce 40-50 percent of the total production, forbs 10-15 percent and shrubs 30-40 percent.
-16. Potential invasive (including noxious) species (native and non-native).
+production): is 400 pounds per acre (450 kilograms per hectare) in a year with normal temperatures and precipitation.
+Perennial grasses produce 40-50 percent of the total production, forbs 10-20 percent and shrubs 40-50 percent.

+- 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes cheatgrass, bulbous bluegrass, rush skeletonweed, musk and scotch thistle, diffuse, Russian, and spotted knapweed, Russian thistle, annual kochia, halogeton and mustard.
-17. Perennial plant reproductive capability: all functional groups have the potential to reproduce in most years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes cheatgrass, leafy spurge, dalmatian toadflax, rush skeletonweed, musk and scotch thistle, and diffuse, Russian, and spotted knapweed, Russian thistle, and mustard. - 17.
+Perennial plant reproductive capability: all functional groups have the potential to reproduce in most years.